 1. Qalat Al-Bahrain (Bahrain Fort):

 This fort is also known as the Portuguese Fort and is a UNESCO World Heritage Site since 2005.
-The fort and the mound it was built on are located on the Bahrain island on the northern seashore.
+The fort and the mound it was built on are located on Bahrain island on the northern seashore.
 The first excavations on the site were made in the 1950s and 1960s.

-Archeological findings on site revealed that the fort contained traces of urban structures relating to seven civilizations beginning with the Dilmun Empire.
+Archaeological findings on site revealed that the fort contained traces of urban structures relating to seven civilizations beginning with the Dilmun Empire.
 It is believed the site has been occupied for about 5,000 years and the present fort dates back to the 6th century AD.
 The artificial tell – mound – the fort was built on is an accumulation of human occupation.

 Structures found at the tell vary between residential, public, commercial, religious and military.
-There’s also the famous Qalat Al-Burtughal (The Portuguese Fort), several walls and necropolises, ruins from the Copper Age.
-Excavations of the Palace of Uperi revealed snake bowls in addition to sarcophagi, seals, a mirror among other things.
+There’s also the famous Qalat Al-Burtughal (The Portuguese Fort), several walls and necropolises, and ruins from the Copper Age.
+Excavations of the Palace of Uperi revealed snake bowls in addition to sarcophagi, seals, and a mirror among other things.

 2. Arad Fort: